sagaxyz/saga-sdk/x/transferrouter/README.md

 ## Design

-This module has 3 main components:
+This module has 4 main components:

 1. IBC middleware: in charge of intercepting incoming IBC packets and storing them in the call queue.
 2. ABCI++ Prepare and ProcessProposal: in charge of adding the signed calls to the block, and checking the contents of the block against the call queue to avoid a malicious block proposer to add bad calls to the block.
-3. Posthandler: in charge of writing the IBC acknowledgement if needed, and also removing the call from the queue.
+3. PostTxProcessing: in charge of writing the IBC acknowledgement if needed, and also removing the call from the queue.
-4. ???
-Maybe a contract in the EVM that will execute the actual call.
+4. Gateway contract: a contract in the EVM that will send the tokens to the receiver.

 ### ABCI++